Bruce M. Small, M.Ed.

 Bruce McGregor Small carries on a therapeutic practice in downtown Toronto, just steps away from the College Subway Station at College/Carlton Street and Yonge Street.
-Bruce has a comprehensive educational and life background that includes engineering, theoretical physics, systems theory and design science, thirty-five years experience in the field of environmental health, and over fifteen years in his own psychotherapy practice.
-He recently completed an Honours B.Sc. in Psychology at York University (2012) and a Master's of Education (M.Ed.) degree in Counselling and Psychotherapy at University of Toronto's Ontario Institute for Studies in Education/OISE (degree conferred June 2014).
+Bruce has a comprehensive educational and life background that includes engineering, theoretical physics, systems theory and design science, thirty-five years experience in the field of environmental health, and over twenty years in his own psychotherapy practice.
+He has completed an Honours B.Sc. in Psychology at York University (2012) and a Master's of Education (M.Ed.) degree in Counselling and Psychotherapy at University of Toronto's Ontario Institute for Studies in Education/OISE (degree conferred June 2014).

 Bruce works directly with his clients to help them discover and explore any maladaptive automated behaviours and to free themselves from the bounds that these create.
 The process is respectful, gentle, truthful, and taken at a natural pace designed to meet a client's personal goals.
 If you would like more details about Bruce's background, click here to download his full resume.

 In 2007 the Ontario Government began a process designed to bring government regulation to the field of psychotherapy, which was previously unregulated.
 The College of Registered Psychotherapists of Ontario came fully into existence by proclamation as of April 2015, and many therapists, Bruce included, have been accepted for registration.
 Bruce's upgraded educational credentials were more than sufficient to support his registration in the category of Registered Psychotherapist.